According to the DfE, safeguarding and promoting the welfare of children is defined as:

 Riverside School's safeguarding policies provide clear direction to everyone about expected practice in dealing with safeguarding issues.
 They make explicit the school’s commitment to the development of good practice and effective procedures, ensuring that safeguarding concerns and referrals are handled sensitively, professionally and in a way that supports and protects the needs of the child.

-There are three main aims to our Child Protection Policy:
+There are four main aims to our Child Protection Policy:

 - Prevention: by creating a positive school atmosphere and providing high quality teaching and pastoral support to pupils;